ReproNim/OHBMEducation-2022/Exercise/README.md

 Great, you now have a valid BIDS (and DataLad) dataset.

-Now you can now "publish" this dataset by pushing it back to your GitHub repo, where it can be citable, and accessible by others:
+Now you can now "publish" this dataset by pushing it back to your GitHub repo:
 ```
 cd my_ds001907-EDU
 git push